 Liberate your creativity in just 12 minutes a day

-Why is it so hard to make art consistently?
+Why is it so hard to stay creative?

-It’s about having the right structure, support, and inspiration to make your creativity flow effortlessly, without having to wake up at 5 AM or overhaul your life.
+It’s about having the right structure, support, and inspiration to make your creativity flow naturally — without pressure, guilt, or having to wake up at 5 AM.

-For 30 days, you’ll commit to just 12 minutes a day of creative practice.
+For 30 days, you’ll give just 12 minutes a day to your creative life.

 Here’s how this 30 day challenge works